yhzhang0128/Emacs-Config/README.md

 ### Note
 * GNU Emacs24 is the version I use.
 Different versions may cause problems.
 * OCaml installation requires `opam` and `merlin`
+* For Golang, one need to execute 'go get -u github.com/nsf/gocode' and copy the 'bin/gocode' to a $PATH searchable location